g3w-suite/g3w-suite-documentation/g3wsuite_administration.md

 **Access and modification powers are managed.**

 The options present will vary according to the type of user (Admin or Editor1) who creates/manages the Group

+**Remember:** the presence of users of Editor1 and Editor2 roles is not mandatory and therefore the respective sub-sessions are optional.

+Learn more about this in the [dedicated session](https://g3w-suite.readthedocs.io/en/v3.11.x/user_groups_organization.html).

+Let’s see in detail the various sub-sessions of the ACL Users session:
  * **`Editor1 User`:** defines the **user (Editor1) manager of the Group**.
-     The entry is present only when the Admin type user creates the Group If the Group is created by a user of type Editor1, the Group is associated directly with that user
+     The entry is present only when the Admin type user creates the Group If the Group is created by a user associated with the Editor1 role this option is not visible and the Group is associated directly with that user
  * **`Editor2 User`:** defines the **user (Editor2) manager of the Group**.
  * **`Viewers users`:** define the individual **users (Viewers) who have the credentials to view the contents of the group**.
-By choosing the anonymous user (AnonymousUser) the group will be free to access
+By choosing the anonymous user (AnonymousUser) the group will be visible and accessible by AnonymousUser
  * **`Editor user groups`:** define the **user groups (Editor2) who manage the Group**.
  * **`Viewer user groups`:** you define the **user groups (Viewer) which have the credentials to view the contents of the group**.

 The option **`Propagate viewers user (single and groups) permissions`** allows you to propagate the Viewer users (individuals and/or groups) associated to the Group to ALL the WebGis services present in it.

-**This option cancels any differentiation in the access policies applied to the WebGis services contained in the Group.**
+**Be careful: this option cancels any differentiation in the access policies applied to the WebGis services contained in the Group.**

 ![](images/manual/g3wsuite_administration_group_add_acl.png)